Maxfaktor51/Throngler-s-Bane/glossary.md

 >
 > [read more](./pantheon.md#phenax)

+> ### Philosophers of Pi
+> A noble society of elders, thinkers and scientists residint in the city o Pi.

 > ### Prince Morbogh of Eternal Doom
 > <details><summary>SPOILER WARNING</summary><p>Morbogh is a prince of the Ancient Evil from the Darkness before time.</p></details>
 >